-Homemade Sloppy Joes, from scratch, so easy and good, made with ground beef and pork breakfast sausage ~ like mom made growing up but even better.
+Homemade Sloppy Joes from scratch, made with ground beef and pork breakfast sausage ~ like mom made growing up but even better.
+Easy weeknight comfort food!

-I’m pretty sure the recipe was for a slow cooker, but I made the version on the stovetop, per my mom’s instructions over the phone.
+I'm pretty sure the recipe was for a slow cooker, but I made the version on the stovetop, per my mom's instructions over the phone.
 They gave it both ways in the recipe she had.
-My mom insists on sesame seed hamburger buns for sloppy joes.
-This time, however, I used lightly buttered and toasted brioche buns.
+While my mom insists on sesame seed hamburger buns for sloppy joes, I like lightly buttered and toasted brioche buns.
 Uh, wow, is all I can say.